harness/developer-hub/docs/platform/11_Triggers/selective-stage-execution-using-triggers.md

 ## Requirements

-Make sure you have:
+Make sure that you have met the following requirements:
-* A Harness pipeline with a [CD stage](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/cd-pipeline-basics).
+* You have a Harness pipeline with a [CD stage](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/cd-pipeline-basics).
 * You have set the service and infrastructure as runtime inputs so that you can provide the value in **Trigger>** **Configuration** tab.

 ## Execute a specific pipeline stage using triggers